Domestic abuse support

 You do not have to wait for an emergency situation to find help.
 However, in an emergency call 999.

 You could talk to a staff member at your local Family Hub.
-You can also contact a health visitor directly by phone, text or email.
+Or contact a health visitor directly by phone, text or email.

 Find details of local support for domestic violence in Kent and Medway on the Domestic Abuse Services website.